osrts/osrts-frontend/README.md

 # Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve` and that the back-end is running.
+It will automatically serve the app for you.
+However, the back-end has to be running.

 # License
 [MIT](https://github.com/osrts/osrts-backend/blob/master/LICENSE)